Roy Krishna scores a late equaliser as ATK hold Hyderabad to a 2-2 draw | Goal.com

 Kamaljit Singh's poor goal-kick was intercepted by Javier Hernandes in the Hyderabad half itself and the Spaniard sent the ball to Krishna.
 The Fijian striker lobbed the ball over Kamaljit to equalise.

-ATK remained in the second position on the league table whil Hyderabad continued to languish at the rock bottom position after today's result.
+ATK remained in the second position on the league table while Hyderabad continued to languish at the rock bottom position after today's result.